NLP-Research-Insights/SciTables/README.md

 git clone https://github.com/YOUR_ORG/SciTables.git
 Without Git LFS, dataset files may appear as pointer files instead of the actual data.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE
- file for details.
+See the [LICENSE](LICENSE) file for details.

-Dataset License
+## Dataset License

 The SciTables dataset is released under the MIT License.

-If you use this dataset in academic work, we kindly request citation of the SciTables paper or GitHub repository.
+If you use this dataset in academic work, we kindly request that you cite the SciTables paper or repository.

----